robes/adapt-policy-service/adapt/README.txt

 * It keeps state in memory only
 * It only supports stream allocations, but not rate allocations
-* The restful interface has changed a bit from the previous java version, but I think this is a simplification
-* It probably doesn't work exactly like it used to
-* It probably doesn't work exactly like it is supported to (!) and needs fixing based on feedback
+* Configuration is a hack

 CONFIGURATION

-* The only configuration parameters are some global variables at the top of the greedy.py file.
-* MAX_STREAMS = the maximum streams to allocate per-pairwise hosts
-* MIN_STREAMS = the minimum streams to allocate once the allocations are all given out
-* DEFAULT_STREAMS = the default streams to give to a new request, if available
+* Right now, the way to configure the service is to (a) first see adapt.greedy.Greedy.__init__() to understand the three parameters that affect the Greedy policy, then (b) edit adapt.service.__main__() to initialize the Greedy() policy manager as desired.

 RUNNING

 Once you have web.py installed, you can:
+* add the 'adapt' module to your PYTHONPATH
-* run the service by entering: python greedy.py
+* run the service by entering: python service.py
 * stop it by hitting: ^C

 TESTING